 Where it all started

-Lucie Austin explains the macro context behind the campaign.
+This story starts in Sydney, Australia in 2011.
+Lucie Austin explains the impetus behind the campaign.

 “Our research showed that while teens and young adults loved that Coca-Cola was big and iconic, many felt we were not talking to them at eye level.
 Australians are extremely egalitarian.
 There’s a phrase called “tall poppy syndrome.”
 If anyone gets too big for their boots, they get cut down like a tall poppy.
 By putting first names on the packs, we were speaking to our fans at eye level.”

-Jeremy Rudge elaborates on the sales challenge they had to overcome.
+Jeremy Rudge explains the sales challenges they had to overcome.

 “Australia is one of the world’s most developed markets, which means growth is hard.
 We have a rich history of effective, innovative marketing.
 A few years ago, we created “Bottle Blast”, a campaign that eventually spread to 80 markets.
 It defined why people loved Coke, but it wasn’t making them buy more of it.
 Coke had become too familiar, too predictable.
 We were given a clear challenge by the head of the Pacific region to do something extraordinary.
 I remember Lucie saying, “We need to come back with something that makes everyone sit up because of its impact …and we only have a few weeks.”

-As a large budget company, they had a lead advertising agency on retainer to leverage for execution assistance, but also wanted to let other agencies pitch in case their ideas were better.
+As a large budget company, they had a lead advertising agency on retainer (Ogilvy Australia), but this campaign warranted a pitch by other agencies too in case their ideas for solving the challenge were better.

 Jeremy explains the brief they supplied their agency partners.